pace-neutrons/Horace/documentation/stp/test-plan.md

 All (new) code will be tested at UNIT level

 - Where code is parallelized tests must be extended to cover execution on 1 and N (>1) threads to verify behaviour is unchanged
-- C++ code will be unit tested with CXX
+- C++ code will be unit tested with WHICH-TEST-FRAMEWORK
 - Matlab will be tested with Matlab class-based unittest Framework
 - Unit tests will be executed as part of the CI build